Lester-liu/SketchRetrieval/readme.md

 This repository contains some modules that can be used in other jobs.

-1. K-Mean with CUDA (CuBLAS, CuSPARSE, etc.)
+1. K-Means with CUDA (CuBLAS, CuSPARSE, etc.)
 2. Gabor filter
 3. Contour extractor
 4. PLY 3D model to 2D image with different angles